code-saturne/code_saturne/INSTALL.md

   and Scotch libraries).
 METIS uses the Apache 2 licence since March 2013, but it seems that the ParMETIS licence has not been updated so far.
   METIS 5.0 or above and ParMETIS 4.0 or above are supported.

+  Also, the original ParMETIS website is not operational anymore, and the source tree (now hosted on GitHub) only includes Development branches, with no stable branches or releases yet.

 * [ParaView Catalyst](https://www.paraview.org/in-situ) or full ParaView
   may be used for co-visualization or in-situ visualization.